avi-kasliwal/KreeptoZombiez/README.md

   - pure : neither write nor read any data;

 - Keccak256

   - hash function, a version of SHA3
   - gives a 256-bit hexadecimal number
   - takes 1 parameter of type bytes, so we need to use abi.encodePacked ()

+- Events are a way for your contract to communicate that something happened on the blockchain to your app front-end, which can be 'listening' for certain events and take action when they happen.
+  - bavkedn to frontend communication.